FRC1257/robotics-training/docs/frc/3-Closed_Loop_Control/4-Feedforward.md

 ## Combining with Feedback Control

+> [!NOTE]
+> PID is a form of feedback control, where we look at our error to drive our system to the desired setpoint.

 However, feedforward control is rarely enough to completely make a system responsive.
 In fact, it is best when feedforward control is used in conjunction with feedback control.
 For instance, if we wanted to control the velocity of our system, we could use feedforward control as the main driving force to get our system to the desired speed, and then use feedback control to correct any errors or fluctuations in that speed.

-Additionally, we could use feedback control to run PID on something like an elevator subsystem that will drive our position to a desired setpoint.
+Additionally, another example is that we could run PID on something like an elevator subsystem that will drive our position to a desired setpoint.
+If we don't apply our knowledge of feedforward, we might have a difficult time tuning the PID properly.
+It would go faster down than up due to gravity, so we might need to have two sets of PID constants for our elevator.

 To counteract the effects of gravity on the system, we use feedforward to make our motor apply an upward force.
 This would actually help linearize the model of our system (don't worry if you don't know what this means, it just means that it will make it simpler and nicer to control), as well as remove the need for separate PID gains going up and down.

 ## Different Kinds of Feedforward